This is our guide to the best hybrid bikes under (about) $500 in 2021.

 Remember budget for these accessories

 One final note about price is that you may need to budget extra for fenders, which are roughly $50, and for either a basket or a rack-and-pannier set-up, which can be anywhere from a $30 basket to $100-$200 or more on a rear rack and waterproof pannier.
 Lights are also highly, highly recommended, even if you’ll only ride during the day, since they can help make you more visible to cars.
-Good lights (I like this Cygolite set from REI) only cost around $80 for a front and rear set that you can use on any bike you’ll ever own.
+Good lights (I like this Cygolite set) only cost around $80 for a front and rear set that you can use on any bike you’ll ever own.

 Check out this article for a deeper dive into fenders and lights and cargo accessories.